 However, instead of rm -rf, a faster way to remove a dataset is using datalad remove: Run datalad remove <dataset> outside of the superdataset to remove a top-level dataset with all its contents.
-Likely, both --recursive and --nocheck (for DataLad versions <0.16) or --reckless [availabilty|undead|kill] (for DataLad versions 0.16 and higher) flags are necessary to traverse into subdatasets and to remove content that does not have verified remotes.
+Likely, both --nocheck and --recursive flags are necessary to remove content that does not have verified remotes, and to traverse into subdatasets.